ibm-openbmc/dev/README.md

 ## ZenHub Pipelines
 ### New Issues
-These stories haven't been groomed and typically need to be assigned to a milestone.
+These stories haven't been refined or planned and typically need to be assigned to a milestone.

 ### Epics
 Contains Epics only.
 Epics remain in this pipeline until all associated issues are closed.